cookie-munster/how-to-be-human/content/homepage/book.md

 ## Atlas of South Carolina
 ![Book Cover for the Atlas of South Carolina.
 It features an outline of the state filled in by different photos depicting landscapes and human geography.](images/atlas.jpg)

 Now in its third edition, the Atlas of South Carolina helps readers understand the regional geography of our state.
-Explore dozens of unique maps across that cover the human and pysical geography of South Carolina's past and present.
+Explore dozens of unique maps across that cover the human and physical geography of South Carolina's past and present.

 Available in spiral bound and ebook versions.
 - [University of South Carolina Press](https://uscpress.com/Atlas-of-South-Carolina-third-edition)